Aishu020/CRYPTOCURRENCY-TRACKER/README.md

 # CRYPTOCURRENCY TRACKER
 AIM:

-     To develop App which can help us to know the price of the crypto currency statistics, with low error rate and a high precision of accuracy.
+     To develop a tracker which can help us to know the price of the crypto currency statistics, with low error rate and a high precision of accuracy.

 DESCRIPTION: